We hope you'll find answers to most of your questions, but please contact us by email if you need more information.

 I've seen the name T.T.T.
 What is that?

-In 2023 the National T.T.T.
-Society adjusted its name to do business as Camping for Girls which better describes who we are.
 The official name includes three Ts.
 T.T.T.
 (Pronounced Try-T) stands for "Time, Talent and Treasure" - something every member shares to help accomplish our goals.

 How many girls go to camp each year?